nafarlee/git-good/README.md

 ### `git init` and `git clone`

-These commands might seem like strange candidates to be lumped together, but they are really two sides to the same coin.
-Both are run once when you initially want to start working on a project.

-`init` is run when the very first person on a project decides they want git in their project's life.
-This can be before any code is written, or later down the line when you already have some code.

-`clone` is run every time someone wants the project (including absolutely ALL Git project information) to exist on their computer, allowing them to contribute just like any other person.

-Typically one person runs the `init` command once at the start of the project, and then whenever a new developer is interested in contributing, they `clone` that same project and then forever have that project.
+Typically one person runs the `init` command once at the start of the project, and then whenever a new developer is interested in contributing, they `clone` that same project and then forever have that project locally.

 #### `git init`